RESOURCES

 Revolutionizing Golf Movement Analysis

-For the first time in history, golfers can collect best-in-class movement data in the environments that matter most to them, thanks to Plantiga's IMU insole sensor.
+Golfers can now collect best-in-class movement data directly on the course.
 Plantiga analyzes every athlete’s unique movement signature by combining artificial intelligence with human expertise.

 Plantiga Announces Official NBA Partnership